hasselalcala/proofID/README.md

 # ProofID
 Is a credibility soul bounded token that allows people to proof their financial status to 3rd party entities using zero knowledge.
-With Proofly you can make your data your own.
-Protecting your personal information is our top priority, with Proofly to take the control back to your hands.
+With ProofID you can make your data your own.
+Protecting your personal information is our top priority, with ProofID to take the control back to your hands.

 ## Team